Thomas W. Hardwick: Political career

 Hardwick served as a member of the Georgia House of Representatives from 1898 to 1902; and a member of the United States House of Representatives representing Georgia's 10th district from 1903 to 1914.
+He introduced resolutions for the repeal of the Fourteenth and Fifteenth amendments.

 In 1914 he ran for a seat in the United States Senate in a special election for the unexpired term of Augustus O. Bacon who had died in office.
 Hardwick won, and served in the Senate from 1915 to 1919.
 Senator Hardwick was defeated in the Democratic primary for reelection in 1918 by William J. Harris.

 Anarchist bombings

 As a senator, Hardwick co-sponsored the Immigration Act of 1918, which was enacted in October of that year.
 Aimed at radical anarchists who had immigrated to the U.S., the new law enabled deportation of any non-citizen who belonged to an anarchist organization or who was found in possession of anarchist literature for the purpose of propaganda.

 On April 29, 1919, as a direct result of his sponsorship of the Immigration Act, Senator Hardwick was targeted for assassination by adherents of the radical anarchist Luigi Galleani, who mailed a booby trap bomb to his residence in Georgia.
 The bomb exploded when Ethel Williams, a house servant of the Hardwicks, attempted to open the package, blowing off her hands and severely injuring Hardwick's wife, Maude.